Avraham Ofek: Biography

 Avraham Ofek was born in Burgas, Bulgaria.
 Within two years of the establishment of the State of Israel in 1948, 45000 of Bulgaria’s 50000 Jews left voluntarily for Israel, including fourteen-year-old Avraham Ofek.
 Ofek’s birth parents died prior to this, and he emigrated with an adoptive family.
 Ofek's adoptive status remained unknown to him until his twenties.
 They settled in Kibbutz Ein HaMifratz.
 Informally, Ofek studied painting under his neighbour, Aryeh Rothman.

 In 1952, Ofek's adoptive father died.
 Two years later, Ofek enlisted in the Nahal Brigade of the Israel Defense Forces.

-In 1958 he went to Italy to continue his studies and to participate in the mural on a wall of the Accademia di Belle Arti in Florence.
+In 1958, he went to Italy to continue his studies and to participate in the mural on the wall of the Accademia di Belle Arti in Florence.
 Under the spell of the art of mural painting, which Ofek considered the primary medium of his work, he painted several of his best-known works, such as the mural on the wall of Beit Haam in Kfar Uria (1970), the mural in the Central Post Office in Jerusalem (1972) and the mural 'Israel, a Shattered Dream', at Haifa University (1986–1987).

 Upon returning to Israel in 1962, Efrat, his eldest daughter, was born in Kibbutz Ein Hamifratz.
 The family shortly moved to Jerusalem, and in 1966 began teaching at the Bezalel Academy.

 In 1963, Ofek served as one of the coffin-bearers at the funeral of Yitzhak Ben-Zvi, the second president of Israel.

 In 1977, Ofek began studying at Yeshiva Mercaz HaRav.